Blue Lucy and Censhare, part of Entirely, to debut integrated DAM and video orchestration workflows at NAB

 Video moves fast – can your DAM keep up?

-Join Blue Lucy in LA for the West Coast’s leading Digital Asset Management event as we explore, celebrate, and accelerate The Intelligent Evolution of DAM.
+Join Blue Lucy in Los Angeles for the West Coast’s leading Digital Asset Management event as we explore, celebrate, and accelerate The Intelligent Evolution of DAM.

 Video isn’t just one more content format for your marketing function: it’s the dominant force driving engagement, brand awareness and sales.